GrayRats/firefox-settings/README.md

 Firefox advanced settings for increased privacy and security.

+(!)
+Be careful.

+Changing some settings can drastically change the format of  web browsing pages and lead to an error when loading some  websites.
+Thus, step-by-step changes to settings - is the best approach to modifying the browser.
+You can continue  to install add-ons and change parameters as you make sure that past modifications have taken effect and are working correctly.

+It is possible to add sites to the list of exceptions – the plugins you installed will not be used on them.

 ## Configure DNS over HTTPS

     // Use DoH without fallback to insecure DNS